brunneis/aerospike-centos/README.md

 For a simple test you can run the image as follows:

-`docker run -tid --name aerospike -v $(pwd)/aerospike.conf:/etc/aerospike/aerospike.conf:ro aerospike-centos`
+`docker run -tid --name aerospike -v $(pwd)/aerospike.conf:/etc/aerospike/aerospike.conf:ro brunneis/aerospike-centos`